OxWearables/dnanexus-stepcount/README.md

 dx find data --path outputs/ --brief --name *-Info.json > only-info-outputs.txt
 ```

-### Versioning
+## 📌 Versioning for Reproducibility

 To ensure reproducibility and follow best practices, we recommend explicitly pinning the version of the `stepcount` package in your asset.
-You can browse [the `stepcount` releases on GitHub](https://github.com/OxWearables/stepcount/releases) to find all available versions.

-To pin a version:

 1. Open the `stepcount-asset/dxasset.json` file.
 2. Edit the `"execDepends"` section to include the desired version of `stepcount`.
 For example, to pin the version to 3.12.0, you would specify: